How to farm BGT: A Road to Greener Pastures

 How BGT emissions are generated

-Now that we know what gauges are and how to start earning BGT, it's essential to understand where this BGT is coming from to create a well-rounded strategy for Proof of Liquidity.
-Validators earn BGT when they build a block, and they distribute a portion of their BGT earnings to a set of gauges of their choice, configured via their “berachef,” a per-validator breakdown of where they’re directing BGT rewards.
+Now that we know what reward vaults are and how to start earning BGT, it's essential to understand where this BGT is coming from to create a well-rounded strategy for Proof of Liquidity.
+Validators earn BGT when they build a block, and they distribute a portion of their BGT earnings to a set of reward vaults of their choice, configured via their “berachef,” a per-validator breakdown of where they’re directing BGT rewards.
 Users can view a validator’s berachef configuration in BGT Station under validators.

-Since validators can push BGT emissions to gauges of their choice, the strategic way to think about BGT delegation is to delegate to a validator pushing BGT to gauges you’ve already deposited into.
-Remember that BGT award amount depends on the user's share of total assets staked in the gauge and the amount of BGT rewards emitted to the gauge– more BGT emitted to a gauge a user is staked in = more reward for the staker.
-On testnet, the default gauges are set at equivalent weighting, but once on-chain governance is activated, validators can decide the gauge weights.
+Since validators can push BGT emissions to reward vaults of their choice, the strategic way to think about BGT delegation is to delegate to a validator pushing BGT to reward vaults you’ve already deposited into.
+Remember that BGT award amount depends on the user's share of total assets staked in the vault and the amount of BGT rewards emitted to the reward vault– more BGT emitted to a reward vault a user is staked in = more reward for the staker.
+On testnet, the default reward vaults are set at equivalent weighting, but once on-chain governance is activated, validators can decide the weights.

 So far, this is our strategy for farming BGT:

-1. Provide liquidity to a gauge earning BGT
+1. Provide liquidity to a reward vault earning BGT

-2. Delegate to a validator who is also directing BGT emissions to this gauge
+2. Delegate to a validator who is also directing BGT emissions to this reward vault

 Incentives